A Guide to Florida’s 9 Regions

 Starting at the top, this region includes the westernmost part of Florida, stretching from Pensacola to Tallahassee.
 It’s the “handle” you see on the map.
 The Florida Panhandle is a popular tourist destination thanks to its white sand beaches and Emerald Coast waters.
 Cities like Pensacola, Destin, Fort Walton Beach, and Panama City, and Panama City Beach bring people to play in their turquoise waters all year.
 Florida’s state capital, Tallahassee, is also located in the Panhandle, amongst rolling hills and pine forests.

 While the coastline has magnificent beaches, inland you’ll find forests, rivers, and parks.
-The topography can be surprisingly hilly for a state considered flat.
+The topography can be surprisingly hilly for a state considered flat, produced by natural forces over time.
 In between are blackwater rivers and slow-moving swamps.

 Culturally, the Panhandle has more in common with the Gulf Coast states to its west and Georgia to the north than with Florida as a whole.
 In fact, some folks in the Panhandle even consider themselves part of the Deep South.
 Locals love Apalachicola Bay oysters, shrimp, and crawfish.
 You’ll find that sweet tea is a staple here, and people are friendly and welcoming.